facebookresearch/BinauralSpeechSynthesis/README.md

 * `--dataset_directory`: the path to the directory containing the training data, i.e. `/your/downloaded/dataset/path/trainset`
 * `--artifacts_directory`: the path to write log files to and to save models and checkpoints
 * `--num_gpus`: the number of GPUs to be used; we used four for the experiments in the paper.
 If you train on less GPUs or on GPUs with low memory, you might need to reduce the [batch size](https://github.com/facebookresearch/BinauralSpeechSynthesis/blob/main/train.py#L36) in `train.py`.

-The full network has [3 WaveNet blocks](https://github.com/facebookresearch/BinauralSpeechSynthesis/blob/main/train.py#L51).
-For training and inference, we recommend to reduce this to one block, which will come at the cost of slightly worse results.
+* `--blocks`: the number of wavenet blocks of the network.
+Use 3 for the network from the paper or 1 for a lightweight, faster model with slightly worse results.

 ### Evaluation